newlandsvalley/elm-webmidi-ports/README.md

 ### Piano

 piano.html allows you to plug in your MIDI keyboard or other MIDI device and play it as a piano.
-It works simply by loading the piano soundfont, initialising web-midi and requesting that any NoteOn events should be played through the soundfont.
+It works simply by loading the piano soundfont which is served as a local resource, initialising web-midi and requesting that any NoteOn events should be played through the soundfont.

 To build, invoke __compilep.sh__ and browse to __piano.html__.

+### Pick an Instrument

+midiInstrument.html allows you to plug in your MIDI keyboard or other MIDI device and to choose the instrumental sound it makes.
+In this case, the soundfonts are loaded directly from Benjamin Gleitzman's github package of [pre-rendered sound fonts](https://github.com/gleitz/midi-js-soundfonts).
+These may take a little longer to load.

+To build, invoke __compilemi.sh__ and browse to __midiInstrument.html__.

 Dependencies